How to stop a puppy chewing

 Why do puppies chew?

 There are several reasons why your puppy may be chewing on things, some more benign than others.
 As mentioned above, puppies usually chew while their adult teeth are growing in as a way to alleviate pain.
-That kind of chewing can usually be abated with the best teething toys for puppies.
+That kind of chewing can usually be abated with the best puppy toys.

 If you believe your puppy is chewing for reasons aside from normal teething behavior, you should consult your vet.
 Here are a few reasons why your puppy might be excessively chewing.